New Orleans Website Directory

 Tennessee Williams - (1911-1983) More biographical information of the beloved playwright and author.

-Todd-Michael St. Pierre - Louisiana Arthor - His new book is "Makin' Groceries: A New Orleans Tribute" (a picture book that celebrates New Orleans) with a percent of the proceeds going to benefit The New Orleans Public Library Rebuilding Project!
+Todd-Michael St. Pierre - Louisiana Author - His new book is "Makin' Groceries: A New Orleans Tribute" (a picture book that celebrates New Orleans) with a percent of the proceeds going to benefit The New Orleans Public Library Rebuilding Project!
 He writes children's books and Cajun & Creole Cookbooks.

 Truman Capote - (Sept.
 30, 1924 - Aug.
 25, 1984) Born in New Orleans , Truman Capote was a Southern Gothic novelist, journalist, and celebrated man-about-town.
 He was widely hailed as a stylist after publication of his earliest writings.